-Before we jump into how to remove a charge off yourself from your credit report, let’s go over what exactly is a charge off.
+Before we jump into how to remove a charge-off from your credit report, let’s go over what exactly a charge-off is.

-A charge off occurs when a lender decides that you probably won’t pay back the money that you owe, and sell your debt to a collection agency such as MRS Associates or Portfolio Recovery.
+A charge-off occurs when a lender decides that you probably won’t pay back the money that you owe, and sells your debt to a collection agency.
 This way the lender makes a few bucks off your debt.
-This is known as a charge off.
+This is known as a charge-off.

 A chargeoff is a big deal and can seriously affect your credit score.
 This happens for a couple of reasons:

-- You’ll likely see your credit score drop because you’ve missed debt payments.
-As your balances become past due or delinquent, you’ll notice that reflected in your credit score.
+- You’ll see your credit score drop even before a charge-off because you’ve missed debt payments.
+As your balances become past due or delinquent, that is reflected in your credit score.

-- When the creditor decides to charge off your debt and reports that to credit bureaus, you may see your credit score decrease again.
+- When the creditor decides to charge off your debt and reports that to credit bureaus, you will see your credit score decrease again.

-Because a charge off can signal to a lender that you might have trouble paying back your loan, having this on your credit report could affect your chances of borrowing money in the future.
-Negative information, such as charge offs, will generally stay on your credit report for seven years.
+A charge-off on your credit report could affect your chances of borrowing money in the future.
+Negative information, such as charge-offs, will generally stay on your credit report for seven years.

 If you’re facing a charge off and you want to get it removed from your credit report, you’ll want to follow these steps:

 You’re entitled to get a free credit report from each of the three big credit reporting agencies every 12 months.
 If you are lucky enough to live in the state of Georgia you can get 2 copies per year.
-You can get a copy of your credit report from AnnualCreditReport.com.
+You can get your free credit reports from AnnualCreditReport.com.
 If you’ve already requested your free copy and you want another copy within 12 months, you can be charged up to $12.50.

 You may also want to check your credit score, which is different than your credit report.
 Your credit score takes the information on your credit report and applies a numeric score depicting your credit worthiness.
 A higher number means you have better credit and a lower number means you have worse credit.
 If you want to check your credit score, you can buy your FICO credit score using MyFico.com.

-Once you have your credit report, you’ll want to review it for errors.
+If it’s too late for prevention, your next step is to check each entry carefully.
 Look at all of your information and confirm everything is correct, including: